 How to Identify Wintergreen (Gaultheria Procumbens)

 Wintergreen is a low-lying plant that grows spreading across the ground rather than upwards.
-It’s a small plant with simple, dark green leaves that are thick and have a shiny coating on them.
-If you look closely, you can also see small teeth on the leaf edges.
+It’s a small plant with simple, dark green oval-shaped leaves that are thick and have a shiny coating on them.
+The leaves have widely serrated margins and grow in an alternate arrangement on the stems.

 They can spread on the ground up to 40cm wide, spreading by stolon (like a horizontal stem).
 Most wintergreen plants have 3-4 leaves per stem.